 Research has shown that Australia is likely to see an increased number of warmer days and an increased number of heatwaves into the future.
 For more information on preparing for and coping with heatwaves, visit the Bureau of Meteorology’s Heatwave Service website, and go to the ‘Useful Links’ section for heatwave information for your region.

-Pollen is measured using a network of monitors across Tasmania and the ACT.
+Pollen count is measured at select sites across Australia.
 The monitors work by capturing pollen on a sticky surface, which is then 'read' under a microscope.
 This involves identifying the pollen grains on the slide, and counting the number of each species.
 AirRater's pollen labs can identify over 25 different species, with the most common allergenic types listed in the app.